-The Festive Season in Russia is a complex affair, mainly, but not totally, because of the observance by the Russian Orthodox Church of the Julian calendar instead of the Gregorian calendar.
+The Festive Season in Russia is a complex affair.
+This is mainly, but not totally, because of the observance by the Russian Orthodox Church of the Julian calendar instead of the Gregorian calendar.

-The Julian calendar, which was introduced by Julius Caesar in 46 BC, was based on a calculation that the solar year (the time between the spring and autumn equinoxes) was 365.25 days.
+The Julian calendar, introduced by Julius Caesar in 46 BC, uses a calculation that the solar year (the time between the spring and autumn equinoxes) was 365.25 days.

-In 1582 Pope Gregory XIII introduced a calendar that reflected more accurately the time of the solar year — a change that was to create an increasing difference between the two calendars.
+In 1582, Pope Gregory XIII introduced a calendar that reflected more accurately the time of the solar year.
+This change created an increasing difference between the two calendars.

-In the mid 18th century Britain adopted this Gregorian calendar when the difference between it and the former calendar was 10 days.
-It was not until 1918 that the new Russian state followed suit, but its church clung stubbornly to the old Julian calendar.
+In the 18th century, Britain adopted this Gregorian calendar when the difference between it and the former calendar was 10 days.
+It wasn’t until 1918 that Russia followed suit, but its church clung stubbornly to the old Julian calendar.

-The dates of Christmas and New Year in Russia
+The Russian dates of Christmas and the New Year

-Now in 2010 there is a difference of 13 days between the two calendars.
+There is now a difference of 13 days between the two calendars.
 This means that the Russian Christmas falls on 7 January 2011 and not on 25 December.

-As far as Russian Orthodox worshippers are concerned, 7 January is the real Christmas.
+As far as Russian Orthodox worshippers are concerned, 7 January is Christmas.
 The Russian New Year on 14 January can also be celebrated, although this is of lesser importance.

-Nationally, New Year is the focal point for celebrations for the festive season.
-For over 70 years after the Revolution in 1917 the Soviet Union was militantly atheistic with limited or nil tolerance of Christian feasts.
+Nationally, the Russian New Year is the focal point for celebrations for the festive season.
+For over 70 years after the Revolution in 1917 the Soviet Union was militantly atheistic with no tolerance of Christian feasts.

-The International Workers’ Day on 1 May and the anniversary of the Revolution on 7 November were the great secular celebrations that dominated the Soviet year, but New Year was the time for the general winter celebration.
-Even now most of the Russian greetings cards make only reference to the New Year, and Grandfather Frost takes the place of Father Christmas.
+The International Workers’ Day on 1 May and the anniversary of the Revolution on 7 November were the great secular celebrations that dominated the Soviet year, but the Russian New Year was the time for the general winter celebration.
+Even now, most Russian greetings cards make only reference to the New Year; Grandfather Frost takes the place of Father Christmas.

-On New Years Eve families and friends gather in Russian homes to enjoy a traditional Russian salad enriched by a variety of ingredients and laced with liberal quantities of mayonnaise.
+On New Year’s Eve, families and friends gather in Russian homes to enjoy a traditional Russian salad enriched by liberal quantities of mayonnaise.
 Other cold dishes are on offer, and the drink for the occasion is usually champagne.

-Just before New Year the President gives a short address on television, after which the cameras pan on to Red Square to show the crowds gathered there.
-When the Spasskaya Tower Clock in the Kremlin wall chimes midnight, toasts are proposed and wishes made.
-If gifts are given, they are presented then (if not before.)
+Just before New Year, the President gives a short address on television, after which the cameras pan to Red Square.
+When the Spasskaya Tower Clock in the Kremlin wall chimes midnight, toasts and wishes for the new year abound.
+If gifts are given, they are presented then.

-When the champagne runs out, more modest drinks of wine and beer are drunk by the more moderate drinkers and cognac or vodka by the more seasoned imbibers.
+When the champagne runs out, more modest drinks of wine and beer are drunk by the more moderate drinkers; cognac or vodka are the drinks of choice for the more seasoned imbibers.
 Parties go on until the early hours of the morning.